Best Mouthwash of 2020

 The Crest ProHealth Advanced Alcohol-Free Extra Deep is an alcohol-free mouthwash with fluoride to protect and strengthen tooth enamel.
 The taste is strong but not overpowering and is a good option for people who are looking for a tolerable mouthwash.
 Our testers found that this formula did not burn and did as good a job as any other product at preventing new bacteria from growing.

 We are slightly annoyed by the bottle cap.
 It is large and configured in such a way that it not only doesn't actively facilitate proper dosing but makes it almost impossible without dripping some mouthwash onto the bathroom counter when replacing it.
 We also saw some of the least visible plaque removal with this product.
 However, for a product that offers multi-point protection and cleaning, this one is still a worthwhile addition to a medicine cabinet.

 Why You Should Trust Us

 Lead reviewerBen Applebaum-Bauch has been testing home goods and consumer products for GearLab for three years.
-In that time, he has worked his way through a variety of personal hygiene products, from electric razors to toothbrush heads.
+In that time, he has worked his way through a variety of personal hygiene products and home goods, from electric razors to toothbrush heads.
 He always remembers to rinse with mouthwash daily.

 Analysis and Test Results